proxmox/proxmox-offline-mirror/docs/introduction.rst

 ^^^^^^^^^^^^^

 Proxmox Offline Mirror is fully open-source and contributions are welcome!
-The Proxmox VE development mailing list acts also as the primary communication channel for offline mirror
+The Proxmox VE development mailing list acts as the primary communication channel for offline mirror developers:
-developers:

 :Mailing list for developers: `PVE Development List`_